 A good study location is essential to improving focus, understanding, and retenting information.
 Noise, poor lighting or ventilation, and distractions—e.g. roommates, phones, TV—are detrimental to effective use of study time.
-While choice of study location ultimately is a matter of personal preference, many students recommend the library, empty classrooms, Learning Services or wherever they feel comfortable.
+While choice of study location ultimately is a matter of personal preference, many students recommend the library, empty classrooms, Learning Zone or wherever they feel comfortable.

 Studying in bed is NOT recommended—many people, even with the best intentions, fall asleep.
 Sitting in an overly comfortable chair might also lead to sleepiness.